 The Plan's money market funds, mutual funds and Company common stock are stated at fair value using quoted market prices.
-Participant loans are valued at the outstanding principal balance, which represents the exit value upon collection, either by repayment or by deemed distribution if not repaid.
 (See Note 3 for additional disclosures).

 Purchases and sales of securities are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.
 Income from investments is recorded as earned on an accrual basis.